Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: Abstract

 \section{Abstract}

-Since the early 2000s, evidence has accumulated for a significant differential effect of first-line antiretroviral therapy (ART) regimens on human immunodeficiency virus (HIV) treatment outcomes, such as CD4 response and viral load suppression.
+Since the early 2000s, evidence has accumulated for a significant differential effect of first-line antiretroviral therapy (ART) regimens on human immunodeficiency virus (HIV) viral load suppression.
 This finding was replicated in our data from the Harvard President's Emergency Plan for AIDS Relief (PEPFAR) program in Nigeria.
 Investigators were interested in finding the source of these differences, i.e., understanding the mechanisms through which one regimen outperforms another, particularly via adherence.
-This amounts to a mediation question with adherence playing the role of mediator.
+This question can be naturally formulated via mediation analysis with adherence playing the role of a mediator.
 Existing mediation analysis results, however, have relied on an assumption of no exposure-induced confounding of the intermediate variable, and generally require an assumption of no unmeasured confounding for nonparametric identification.
 Both assumptions are violated by the presence of drug toxicity.
 In this paper, we relax these assumptions and show that certain path-specific effects remain identified under weaker conditions.
-We focus on the path-specific effect solely mediated by adherence and not by toxicity and propose a suite of estimators for this effect, including a semiparametric-efficient, multiply-robust estimator.
+We focus on the path-specific effect solely mediated by adherence and not by toxicity and propose an estimator for this effect.
 We illustrate with simulations and present results from a study applying the methodology to the Harvard PEPFAR data.
 Supplementary materials are available online.